Study Abroad

 Vets treat sick and injured animals, provide general animal care, and advise about health care and disease prevention for pets and farm (production) animals.

-Job prospects for veterinarians are generally excellent, particularly within the rural sector, where there is a vet shortage. the foremost recent government data confirmed a median starting salary of $57,000.
+Job prospects for veterinarians are generally excellent, particularly within the rural sector, where there is a vet shortage.
+The most recent government data confirmed a median starting salary of $57,000.

 To become a vet, you would like to finish a five-year Bachelor of Veterinary Science course (Massey University is that the only institution that gives the degree).